secretflow/spu/docs/development/type_system.rst

 Fast dispatch
 ~~~~~~~~~~~~~

-In the above example, we observe that `i2f` and `truncation` could be optimized, the intuition is when a value is converted from `int` to `fxp` and later convert back, these two conversion introduce non-trivial computation overhead in MPC setting.
+In the above example, we observe that `i2f` and `truncation` could be optimized, the intuition is that when a value is converted from `int` to `fxp` and later convert back, these two conversion introduce non-trivial computation overhead in MPC setting.

 We use the so called *fast dispatch* to optimize it, when doing cross `int` and `fxp` multiplication, we could directly do `imul` without type lift and truncation.